htahboub/htahboub/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-My name is Hamza and I am a Data Science major at Northeastern University's [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/).
+My name is Hamza and I am a data science major at Northeastern University's [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/).

 I am a Research Assistant in Professor [Huaizu Jiang](https://jianghz.me/)'s Visual Intelligence lab at Northeastern University.
-Additionally, I have experience mentoring students as a Teaching Assistant for the [Fundamentals of Computer Science](https://course.ccs.neu.edu/cs2500/) course at Northeastern University.
+Additionally, I have been a Teaching Assistant for the [Fundamentals of Computer Science](https://course.ccs.neu.edu/cs2500/) (CS 2500) course at Northeastern University.

 If you are interested in learning more about my work or have any interesting potential opportunities available, feel free to reach out!